toolzskillz/drone-service/README.md

 ## Run
-Coned the repository,create your run configuration and start your application.
+Clone the repository, create your Spring boot app run configuration and start the application.
 The application will startup on port of 8080.

  ## Postman collection for testing: